objectionary/eo/README.md

 IN$:
 ```
 #### `string` Data Type Object
-The `string` data type object is used to to store and transform symbolic data (i.e. string literals).
+The `string` data type object represents a string literal.
-**Fully Qualified Name:** `org.eolang.string` (the object is automatically imported, so no aliasing or FQN reference required).
+**Fully Qualified Name:** `org.eolang.string` (no aliasing or FQN reference required since the object is automatically imported).
 ##### Syntax
-The `string` data type object values may be parsed by the EO compiler directly from the source code.
+The `string` data type object may be parsed by the EO compiler directly from the source code.
 The syntax rules for values are as follows.
 **EBNF Notation**
 ```EBNF
 STRING   ::= '"' ( '\"' | [^"] )* '"'